-Update 4/28/12 – My “Office 5S Gone Wrong” video has gotten 42,000 views on YouTube since I created it back in 2010… Some of you who are new to the blog might not have seen it yet:
+Update – My “Office 5S Gone Wrong” video has gotten more than 200,000 views on YouTube since I created it back in 2010…

 This is an illustration of directly copying a tool without thinking through why that tool is helpful.
 Does it help to label where your phone or keyboard goes?
 Probably not.
 It's an example of directly copying tools from a factory in a way that might not be appropriate, it's also likely to tick people off in the organization.